 The timber on all Power sheds is guaranteed for 10 years.
 And if properly cared for, the shed should last for over 25 years.

 All their timber comes from slow grown, sustainable European sources.
 And while they don't yet have FSC certification, they are in the process of joining.

 Their pre and post sale customer service is attentive and personal.
-You'll need to assemble to shed yourself, but everything you need is included and it shouldn't take more than 4 hours max for the biggest bike sheds, much less for the smaller ones.
+You'll need to assemble the shed yourself, but everything you need is included and it shouldn't take more than 4 hours max for the biggest storage shed, much less for the smaller ones.

 The only thing that lets the Power sheds down is their security.
 And this is the same for all low and mid price wooden sheds.

 So the hinges can simply be unscrewed from the outside and while the press lock may be better than a hasp, the door could still be prized open with a little effort and a crowbar.

 But you won't find more secure wooden sheds at this price point elsewhere.
 They're all like this.
 Luckily there's a whole load of things you can do to make your wooden shed more secure.

 So if you want a top quality wooden shed that will last for many years if properly cared for and you're prepared to put in a little effort to boost the security, then the Power sheds are a fantastic choice.